Ajithkumarreddy123/cloud-based-solution/README.md

    - Check DynamoDB for the recognized labels.

 ---
+# For help or queries feel free to reach out me through mail ajithbhumireddy30@gmail.com
 Let me know if you need the full Lambda code or a CloudFormation/CDK deployment template!